 It’s also important to remember that the premarital counseling session should be a conversation, not a lecture.

 - Come into marriage counseling with an open mind.

 - Know your organization’s policies concerning sexual orientation, teen age pregnancies and domestic violence among others.

 - Understand how our cultural upbringing can affect how we counsel people from different cultures.
 This means being respectful of other people’s views, while still maintaining professional boundaries.

 - During the premarital counseling process don’t feel pressured or obligated to go through all material on this list, only address what is needed at the moment.
 You will develop trust among yourselves when you show flexibility in discussions.
 Remember marriage is not just an event but a lifetime commitment that requires changes on daily basis for success.
 Knowledge of self (characteristics,

 - Don’t drag out something that should be taken care of immediately.

 - Be ready to set the tone and pace of what is necessary.

 This document was written to provide guidance on how to conduct a premarital counseling session with couples in order to help them succeed before they take their vows.

 This document presents key information on how to conduct a premarital counseling session.
-However we suggest to you to check with your country or state on any other requirements or guideline.
+However, we suggest to you to check with your country or state on any other requirements or guidelines.